pythonism/MixDownloader/README.md

 # MixDownloader
-Simple script to download video from Mix.Tj <br>
+A simple Script to download video from Mix.Tj <br>

 # How use ?
 ## On linux